-What are the practical implications of introducing Story Massage to a class of children with PMLD?
+What are the practical implications of introducing the Story Massage Programme to a class of children with PMLD?
 And how can these be overcome?
 Here are some helpful guidelines from class teacher, Heather North, Lexden Springs Special School and winner of a Best Practice Award.
-Indeed, Heather, who is pictured below (right) on a training day, found Story Massage to be so beneficial that she wrote a special massage story as a fun way of presenting her work at a teachers’ meeting!
+Indeed, Heather, who is pictured below (right) found the programme to be so beneficial that she wrote a special massage story as a fun way of presenting her work at a teachers’ meeting!

 Heather’s Massage Story for a Teacher’s Meeting

-Before looking at Heather’s suggestions for implementing Story Massage in a class of pupils (aged 6-10 years) with PMLD, take some time to enjoy her massage story which is an ideal summary of her experiences.
+Before looking at Heather’s suggestions for implementing the Story Massage Programme to a class of pupils (aged 6-10 years) with PMLD, take some time to enjoy her massage story which is an ideal summary of her experiences.

 Story Massage in Green Class